 - When Lightning is detected within 15 miles of the event site, the event leadership shall utilize their emergency notification systems to inform those in attendance that inclement weather, including lightning within 15 miles, and should patrons wish to vacate the event site for safe shelter, they will be allowed to re-enter. - When lightning is detected within 10 miles of the event site, the event shall be delayed, s suspended, or canceled.
-The event may be resumed when lightning is no longer with the ten-mile range. - Midway rides will shutdown with lightning in immediate area.
+The event may be resumed when lightning is no longer with the ten-mile range. - Midway rides will shut down with lightning within 10 miles.